 Now, we added the stain with a rag to the wood and wiped it off completely.
 One layer at a time to see what the color looked like, then added another layer of stain if needed.
-The legs took 3 coats of stain and the veneer took 2 coats.
+The legs took three coats of stain, and the veneer took 2 coats.
 This process took some time to do because we had to wait till it dried completely.

 Add Polyurethane to the wood pieces.

 Then, we added the polyurethane.
-It was ok to be generous with the poly.
-If you didn't it would streak.
+It was okay to be generous with the poly.
+If you didn't, it would streak.
 Let each piece dry completely.
-It didn't take long but we allowed at least a day before assembling the table again.
+It didn't take long, but we allowed at least a day before assembling the table again.

 Assemble the Table.

 Place the table back together again using the screws we placed in a baggie earlier.
 And place it in your room.